opencampus-sh/project_template_folder/INFO.md

 # Age From Face

 ## description:
-Predict age of the person from an image of their face
+Predict age of a person from an image of their face

 ### participants: